Top

 At Lance Kennedy Law, our criminal defense practice is devoted to Texas criminal law, including theft and related property offenses.
 You do not have to navigate this alone or guess about your next step.
 We can walk you through what the charge means, what to expect in court, and what options may be available.

-To talk directly with our team about your situation, you can call (737) 324-7540 for a confidential consultation.
+To talk directly with our theft crimes lawyer in Austin about your situation, you can call (737) 324-7540 for a confidential consultation.

 Continue Reading Read Less